 Scarcity and urgency are valuable concepts in business, and

-how you incorporate them into your campaigns could be the difference between a
+how you incorporate them into your campaigns could be the difference between success and failure.

 Scarcity is the understanding that a product or service is